 A. Yes.
-The check should be made payable to the College of William and Mary or the appropriate affiliated foundation.
-The check cannot be made payable to you under any circumstances or you will lose the tax-free benefit under the new law.
-For 2019 gifts, instruct your IRA administrator that the envelope containing your IRA charitable distribution check must be postmarked no later than December 31, 2019.
+The check should be made payable to the William & Mary or the appropriate affiliated foundation.
+The check cannot be made payable to you under any circumstances or you will lose the tax-free benefit.

 Q. What are William & Mary's affiliated foundations?